niftools/blender_niftools_addon/docs/development/testframework.rst

 Tests
 -----

 Ideally, for every feature, first, a regression test should be written.

 The following process is followed:

 #.
 Create a new python file to contain the feature regression test
    code.
 For example, if the feature concerns *x_feature*, the test case would be stored in ``testframework/test/../../test_x_feature.py``.

-   Derive the test class from
+   Derive the test class from :class:`test.SingleNif` and name it :class:`TestXFeature`.
-   :class:`test.SingleNif`, and name it :class:`TestBlabla`.
+   :class:`test.SingleNif` is a designed upon the template pattern and takes care of all execution, loading of files and clean up.

    ..
 Note::
-      Use the template available in ``testframework/test/template.py``.
+      A template for a test class is available in ``testframework/test/template.py``.

-Each test should overwrite the following methods from :class:`test.SingleNif`
+Each test needs overwrite the following methods from :class:`test.SingleNif`

    * The :meth:`n_create_data` used to create the physical .nif
    * The :meth:`n_check_data` used to test the data of physical .nif
-   * The :meth:`b_create_objects` used to mimic how the user would create the objects.
+   * The :meth:`b_create_data` used to mimic how the user would create the objects.
    * The :meth:`b_check_data` check blender data, used to check before export and after import.

    Where possible reuse methods from other tests to build up the tests in blocks